 - Stage 1: Definition of Measurement Goals.
-The measure developer becomes familiar with key reference documents, then assembles a stakeholder advisory group that is composed of multiple expert perspectives.
-The stakeholder advisory group helps to identify the measure's outcomes and audience, ensure the measure is novel, determine its intended use, and ascertain that a PRO-PM is the proper measurement approach.
+The measure developer becomes familiar with key reference documents, then assembles a stakeholder advisory group that is composed of multiple expert perspectives, including patients, patient advocacy groups, caregivers, and/or consumer groups.
+The stakeholder advisory group helps to identify the measure's outcomes and audience, ensure the measure is novel, evaluate its intent and intended use, and ascertain that a PRO-PM is the proper measurement approach.
 The tasks within stage 1 establish a clear plan for the entire measure development life cycle.
 Execution of the tasks within stage 1 can influence the success of the entire digital PRO-PM development life cycle. - Stage 2: Exploration and Assessment of PROMs.
 This stage of the Roadmap includes the identification, assessment, and selection of the PROM(s) that will collect data for the PRO-PM.

 The Interim Report describes, in detail, the process and criteria for assessing the attributes of a PROM and determining whether it is appropriate for use in a PRO-PM.
 The Interim Report, along with the Attribute Grid it contains, can help a measure developer select high quality PROM(s) for use with the performance measure.
-The Interim Report is designed to be used during stage 2 of the Roadmap. - Stage 3: Development and Testing of the PRO-PM.
+The Interim Report is designed to be used during stage 2 of the Roadmap.

+- Stage 3: Development and Testing of the PRO-PM.
 The third stage of the Roadmap addresses the specification of details about the measure, including risk adjustment and attribution; the selection of test sites; and the creation and execution of testing plans, including alpha and beta testing.
 Depending on the measure developer's experience, preference, or organizational policies, the tasks within this stage may vary.
 However, every task in stage 3 must be considered within the development process.
-If the measure developer and the key advisors determine that a task is not appropriate for the PRO-PM, the measure developer should thoroughly document these decisions for future reference. - Stage 4: Finalization and Implementation of the PRO-PM.
+If the measure developer and the stakeholder advisory group determine that a detail is not appropriate for the PRO-PM specification (e.g., risk adjustment), the measure developer should thoroughly document the rationale for these decisions for future reference. - Stage 4: Finalization and Implementation of the PRO-PM.
 During this stage, the measure developer creates the implementation documentation and prepares for NQF's CDP depending on whether the PRO-PM will be submitted for NQF endorsement review.
 The preparation for tasks in stage 4 will likely begin early in the development process, even though many of these tasks are not completed until late in the process.
 Careful planning and preparation for these tasks will improve the likelihood of successfully testing the PRO-PM and submitting it for NQF endorsement review.

-It is critical for readers of this report to understand that the Roadmap is a guide for development, not a guarantee of endorsement.
+It is critical for readers of this report to understand that the Roadmap is a guide for development, not a guarantee of NQF measure endorsement.
 Many factors influence whether a measure is endorsed by NQF.
 The authors of this report encourage measure developers to carefully review and follow the official NQF endorsement processes.